The Real Poop

 While not an absolute requirement, most caterers should be able to cook and prepare a variety of dishes for a large group of people.
 If they can't or don't want to cook, they need to hire someone who knows what they're doing—and then get out of the way.
 Grilling some excellent hot dogs at your cousin's last barbecue isn't going to cut it.

 People who are seriously serious go to culinary school.
 There are a wealth of dining and hospitality institutes to choose from—you're going to have to do your research to determine which one is right for you.
 Yeah, this is going to take a little effort on your part.
 Imagine the effort that goes into feeding 200 hungry wedding guests.

-Culinary school is not for everyone.
-Some people would prefer not to accumulate a mountain of debt.
+Culinary school isn't for everyone.
+School is expensive, and some people would prefer not to accumulate a mountain of debt.
 Rather than spending years learning how to properly filet fish, some people get the experience they need by working in a restaurant or bakery.
-Most restaurants have revolving doors, which means they don't keep their kitchen staff very long.
-It also means you can have quite a bit of fun running around in circles, at least until you get dizzy or irritate one of the customers who is trying to enter the building.
+Most restaurants have figurative revolving doors; they don't hold on to their kitchen staff very long, so it should be easy to break in here.

 Some of them also have literal revolving doors, so you can have quite a bit of fun running around in circles—until you irritate one of the customers trying to enter the building.